Mamba's Diamond

 Mamba's Diamond is a 2021 Nigerian action comedy heist film written by Darlington Abuda and directed by Seyi Babatope.
-The film stars Osas Ighodaro, Gabriel Afolayan and Uchemba Williams in the lead roles.
-The film is based on a story of couple of amateur thieves who by accidentally steal diamond which is one of the most valuable precious jewels in the world.
+The film stars Osas Ighodaro, Gabriel Afolayan, and Uchemba Williams in the lead roles.
+The film is based on a story of a couple of amateur thieves who accidentally steal a piece of diamond, which is one of the most valuable precious jewels in the world.
 The film had its theatrical release on 19 March 2021.